-There is a burglary every 13 seconds in the U.S. Studies show, the biggest deterrent to a thief often comes in the form of a security system in the targeted location.
-While cost can add up quickly, a peace of mind is priceless.
-When considering the cost of a home security system, multiple upgrades, features, services, and fees should be taken into account.
+Studies show that there is a burglary every 13 seconds in the U.S. The biggest deterrent to a thief often comes in the form of a security system in the targeted location.
+While costs can add up quickly, a peace of mind is priceless.
+There are various factors that contribute to security system price – multiple upgrades, features, services, and fees should be taken into account.

 Never should you let the cost of a home security system keep you from making this wise investment.
 With a bit of shopping around, you can easily find a system that complements your budget.
 More importantly, shopping around can help find a system that meets all of your preferences and needs.
 If you keep putting off buying a home security system, it’s time to take a turnabout.
 According to the American Preppers Network,